-Founded on the holy trinity of distance training– stamina, strength and speed – it’s a great race in itself, but it also provides a base for tuning any other race time.
-Use it to sharpen up your five kay or give your lungs a going over ahead of a marathon.
+Founded on the holy trinity of distance training—stamina, strength and speed—the 10km is a great race in itself, but it also provides a base for tuning any other race time.
+Improve your 10km time and use it to sharpen up your five kay or give your lungs a going over ahead of a marathon.

 “A great 10K athlete can become a great all-rounder,” says British track-and-field athlete Jo Pavey.
 Here’s how to harness the power of the 10K, with our top training tips…

 “Tempo sessions are crucial to 10K training,” says running coach Nick Anderson.
 “They train your body to sustain speed over distance.”
 They also elevate anaerobic threshold.

 Your Move: Do 10-10s.
 Repeat 10-minute runs at 10K goal pace, with a three- to five-minute jog after each.
 Aim for four to five repeats, to improve your endurance and efficiency.

 2. The Lazy Way To Speed